TuxFlying/hamdashboard-dy/README.md

 # Ham Dashboard (hamdashboard)

+HTML file contains CSS data that should be displayed separately.

 Live demo: [Hamdash Demo](https://va3hdl.github.io/hamdash/)

 This repository provides a simple, browser-based ham radio dashboard that displays images, maps, web pages, and feeds in a configurable grid.
 It is lightweight, easy to host, and suitable for use on a local computer, Raspberry Pi, or a static host such as GitHub Pages or Cloudflare Pages.